 Who can apply?

-If you are over 18, living as a single person (this includes couples with no dependent children – we do have 4 rooms that can be used for couples) and you have nowhere satisfactory to live, or are about to have nowhere satisfactory to live, then you can register for accommodation with IHAG.
-Call in at our office between 10.30 a.m. and 1 p.m.
-Tuesday to Friday, or telephone or complete the Contact form to send us a message and we will get back to you.
+If you are over 18, living as a single person (this includes couples with no dependent children – we do have four rooms that can be used for couples of if you are a parent whose children do not live with you) and you have nowhere satisfactory to live, or are about to have nowhere satisfactory to live, then you can register for accommodation.

-When we take an application for housing we will need to verify your identity so any proof of identification such as Birth certificate, Pass port or Driving licence would be appreciated.
+When we consider a potential applicant for housing we will need to verify your identity so any proof of identification such as birth certificate, passport or driving licence would be appreciated.
 If this is not available you need to speak to us as we can consider other forms of identification or may be able to assist in you in obtaining identification.
 Identification is needed at all stages of the housing process so it’s good to get it now, it can also help with getting bank accounts and employment.